Best Cities to Invest in Rental Property 2020

 Below, you’ll find a breakdown and detailed statistics from top data providers showing cities with the best potential.
 From there, you can break it down into specific high quality neighborhoods to weigh the profit odds in your favor.

 If you believe rental property investing is for you, then all you have to do is find the properties with the best ROI.
 Top returns are more likely in trending US cities where the economy, in-migration and technology are drawing investment dollars and creating fast rising employment or business opportunities.

 Of course, you’ll discover some cities have net positive cash flow rising above 10%.
 And each has its own property price appreciation trends to consider.
 It’s not an easy choice for even the biggest property management companies, especially for a first time property investor.
 Take your time and have fun with your quest.

 Although rental prices are flattening overall in the country, the lack of housing will ensure continuous upward price pressure till 2020.
 Rents have risen strongly up to an average of near $1500 per month, up 40% from 4 years ago.
 According to census.gov the apartment vacancy rate across the US is 6.9% yet in the west it’s 4.5%.

 The number of renter households in the U.S. increased by 19.2% between 2005 and 2016, from under 37 million to nearly 45 million — excerpt from Multifamilyexecutive.com

 New Apartment Stock Arriving

 The US needs millions of new apartments by 2030.
 And new construction won’t meet the demand, however investors will have more new construction rental opportunities to choose from in high employment regions.

-Developers plan to deliver more than 100,000 new units per quarter nationwide from mid-2017 to mid-2018, up from 80,000 over the past year – from multifamilyexecutive.com yearly review
+Developers planned to deliver more than 100,000 new units per quarter nationwide from mid-2017 to mid-2018, up from 80,000 over the past year – from multifamilyexecutive.com yearly review

 - growth in rental demand was largest for people with incomes lower than $25,000.